Ion Nistor: Last years

 His house was nationalized, and Nistor had to live in the attic of his daughter's house, which was also nationalized.
 On the night of May 5/6, 1950, Nistor was arrested for political reasons by the Securitate, and was incarcerated in the notorious Sighet Prison.
+For several months, he shared a cell with Gheorghe Cipăianu, Dumitru Caracostea, general Ioan Mihail Racoviță, Radu Portocală, Mihail Priboianu, Sebastian Bornemisa, Dimitrie Burileanu, general Ioan Popovici, Gheorghe Tașcă, and Ion Pelivan.
 Originally sentenced to 24 months in prison, his sentence was subsequently raised to 60 months.

 He was freed five years and two months later.
 After that, he continued writing, completing his works, History of Bukovina and The History of Romanians.
 Nistor died in Bucharest in November 1962.
 Some 300 people, mostly Bukovinians and ex-members of the Liberal Party, came to pay respects at his funeral; the religious ceremony was officiated by Nifon Criveanu, previously the metropolitan bishop of Oltenia.